ibm-security-verify/webauthn-passkey-sample-web/CONTRIBUTING.md

 Review the following guidelines for submitting questions, issues, or changes to this repository.

 ## Coding Style
-This SDK follows coding style based on [Google TypeScript Style Guide](https://google.github.io/styleguide/tsguide.html) for source code in the TypeScript Programming Language.
+This sample follows coding style based on [Google TypeScript Style Guide](https://google.github.io/styleguide/tsguide.html) for source code in the TypeScript Programming Language.

 ## Issues and Questions